LambdaGeo/rwh-ptbr/cap06.md

     fromJValue = undefined
 ```

 It would also be convenient if we could turn a list of name/value pairs into a JSON object.
-[No comments](comment: add)

 ```haskell
 -- arquivo: src/SimpleJSON.hs